I was seeing a thought we had an audio summit or something, but we don't.

 Republicans want people to stay sick.

-Republicans will criminalize people who research.
+Republicans will criminalize people who research it.

-When you when you start creating these false hopes, and when you start creating these uh demands from people for their diseases to be cured, because you know, politicians with average people carry a lot of authority and rate.
+Well, this is what you get when you start creating these false hopes and when you start creating these demands from people for their diseases to be cured, because politicians, average people, carry a lot of authority and rate.

 This is just tip of the ice.

-This is totally out of control.
+This is going to get totally out of control.

-You couple this with the uh designer babies that are being conceived now or trying to be conceived.
+You couple this with the designer babies that are being conceived now or trying to be conceived.

 Brookings, Oregon.